Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

-A celebrated result by \cite{blum2005external} shows that no swap regret algorithms provably converge to $\epsilon$-correlated equilibrium where $\epsilon$ is the \emph{average} swap regret.
-Proposition \ref{prop:diamprop} shows that the DIR game has a unique correlated equilibrium; thus, one might expect that running a no swap regret algorithm would quickly eliminate all the dominated action and converge to the unique equilibrium.
-More generally, would no swap regret algorithm always eliminate dominated actions in the sense that any dominated actions will be played with a small probability after sufficiently many rounds $T$?
-Surprisingly, we show that the answer is NO.

-Our following theorem shows that for \emph{any} small $\epsilon$, there exist \gameshort{}($\log(\frac{1}{\epsilon}),c$) games for some constant $c$, in which an $\epsilon$-correlated equilibrium may \emph{never} play the unique correlated equilibrium $(K,K)$ and, moreover, will lead to a much smaller utility than the agent's equilibrium utility.\footnote{The key property here is that the game payoffs depend on $\epsilon$ \emph{logarithmically}.
-Such an instance with payoffs that depends on $\epsilon$ linearly would be less surprising and also easier to construct.} \begin{theorem} For any $\epsilon > 0$ and any \gameshort$(K,c)$ game satisfying $\log(1/\epsilon) \leq (2K-2) \log(c) $, the game always has an $\epsilon$-correlated-equilibrium which plays the (unique) CE strategy $(K,K)$ with probability $0$.
+Our following theorem shows that for \emph{any} small $\epsilon$, there exist \gameshort{}($\log(\frac{1}{\epsilon}),c$) games for some constant $c$, in which an $\epsilon$-CE may \emph{never} play the unique CE $(K,K)$ and, moreover, will lead to a much smaller utility than the agent's equilibrium utility.\footnote{The key property here is that the game payoffs depend on $\epsilon$ \emph{logarithmically}.
+Such an instance with payoffs that depends on $\epsilon$ linearly would be less surprising and also easier to construct.} \begin{theorem} For any $\epsilon > 0$ and any \gameshort$(K,c)$ game satisfying $\log(1/\epsilon) \leq (2K-2) \log(c) $, the game always has an $\epsilon$-CE which plays the (unique) CE strategy $(K,K)$ with probability $0$.
 Moreover, the welfare of this $\epsilon$-CE is at most $ \frac{1+ \lceil \log(1/\epsilon)/\log (c) \rceil}{2K} $ fraction of the equilibrium welfare. \end{theorem}